 Step Action WARNING The truck needs to be of proper size to hold the loaded weight and size of the machine and any extra material to be carried.
 The center of gravity of the loaded machine should be above or in front of the rear main axle.
 Contact Crafco for help in determining the location of the center of gravity of your machine before mounting.
+Helmet, gloves, safety glasses, and safety shoes must be worn when mounting a skid machine.
+WARNING Adequate equipment and lifting devices with sufficient capacity must be used to raise and move the machine from the bottom frame/skid tubes of the machine for loading purposes.
+Do not use lugs on top of tank for lifting purposes.
 WARNING Only mount the unit to a metal truck bed or any other non-flammable surface that can support the weight of the machine.
 Failure to use the correct mounting surface could result in damage and possible fire!
 WARNING Mount the machine a minimum of 3" (76mm) above the truck bed.
 Depending on the machine and airflow, you may have to mount it higher to prevent excessive temperatures on the machine and truck bed.
 1 Mount with four 1⁄2" diameter Grade 5 bolts (or 12mm Grade 10.9) minimum, using the loading tubes at each corner of the machine to secure it in place.
 WARNING Leave 15" (381mm) clearance around the machine.
 Keep this area clear of any flammable material such as empty sealant boxes.
 Failure to keep this area clear could result in damage and possible fire!